Family Educational Rights and Privacy Act Policy (FERPA)

 Privacy of student records

 The Family Educational Rights and Privacy Act of 1974, as amended, is a federal law that controls the confidentiality of, and access to, student education records.
+The U.S. Department of Education has created a General Guidance resource to provide students with general information about FERPA.
 The following statement represents Marquette University's policy relating to student education records.
 Note: FERPA may contain additional applicable provisions that are not referenced in this Marquette policy.

 Effective August 15, 1996, the university herby adopts as its policy with respect to the maintenance, inspection, review and disclosure of student education records the following, as far as authorized, permitted or required by FERPA.